What is the best duvet for night sweats?

 Women's Wellness coach Fiona Whitfield from the lifereboot.co.uk, told us 'A whopping 75% of women get hot flushes and/or night sweats when going through the menopause.
 Taking steps to manage stress and reduce cortisol via diet and lifestyle is key to getting a good night's sleep.'

 HOW TO STOP NIGHT SWEATS - 10 TOP TIPS

 - Keep your room cool - Your bedroom should be 17-18ºC when you sleep.

-- Make sure your duvet and pillow are made from breathable materials - such as naturally breathable Hungarian goose down for the filling and 100% cotton for the duvet casing.
+- Make sure your duvet and pillow are made with breathable materials - such as Hungarian goose down for the filling and 100% cotton for the duvet casing.

-- Review your duvet tog rating - Go for a lower tog duvet, such as a light summer 2.5 tog duvet or summer 4.5 tog duvet.
+- Review your duvet tog rating - Go for a lower tog duvet, such as a light 2.5 tog duvet or 4.5 tog duvet.

-- Replace your flannel or satin sheets, pillowcases and duvet covers with temperature regulating and sweat wicking cotton or linen bedding and bed sheets as well as linen duvet covers.
-See scooms Egyptian cotton bed linen for cool bed sets.
+- Replace your synthetic or flannel bedding - Choose breathable bedding with temperature regulating and sweat wicking cotton or linen.
+See scooms Egyptian cotton bedding for cool bed sets.